 Wi-Fi 7 is all about tri-band – 2.4, 5 and 6 GHz.
 Without three bands, much of the go-fast Wi-Fi 7 technology is limited.

 If you want to have a separate 2.4 GHz and 5 GHz SSIDs (necessary for a lot of IoT devices), it disables Wi-FI 7 ‘go-fast’ features, including MLO.
-This impacts terribly on Wi-Fi backhaul.
+This can have a terrible impact on Wi-Fi backhaul.

 It does not support 320 MHz bandwidth.